woll-an/robotics-explained/content/robotposes.md

 >Robot: "I'm at $[0.1, 0.5, 0]^T$"
 >You: "Cool, I will be there in...
 Wait, where are you?"

 Robot and you, you just don't speak the same language.
 In the first dialogue, your friend describeda position in the world based on some distinctive points.
 They rely on your knowledge about these points and your ability to identify them.
-The robot has neither the knowledge nor the sensors to be able to identify the distinctive points you were referring to.
+The robot has neither the knowledge nor the sensors to be able to identify distinctive points.
 But what happens if we change the scenario?

-You: "Hey, where are you?"
+>You: "Hey, where are you?"
-Friend: "I'm in the middle of the desert besides a grey rock near a dune."
+>Friend: "I'm in the middle of the desert besides a grey rock near a dune."
-You: "Cool, I will be there in...
+>You: "Cool, I will be there in...
 Wait, where are you?"

 ![desert](../images/robotposes/desert.png "Desert")